DNF: RPM Package Management

 dnf updateinfo list cves # list all CVEs

-Determining whether any security updates are available for a package.
-Following example uses glibc a core library used by almost every binary on the system:
+Determining whether any security updates are available for a package:

 >>> rpm -qa | grep glibc